Is Pessimism Provably Efficient for Offline RL?: Proofs of Minimax Optimality

 \subsection{Locally Refined Upper Bounds}

-Since $\mathfrak{M}$ is a class of linear MDPs, a direct application of Theorem \ref{thm:regret_upper_linear} yields an upper bound on the suboptimality of $\linpess(\cD)$ constructed by Algorithm \ref{alg:pess_greedy}, which is minimax optimal up to $\beta$ and absolute constant.
-In the sequel, focusing on $\mathfrak{M}$, we prove that, with a different choice of the $\xi$-uncertainty quantifier designed specifically for $\cM$, PEVI achieves a more refined local minimax optimality.
+Since $\mathfrak{M}$ is a class of linear MDPs, Theorem \ref{thm:regret_upper_linear} yields an upper bound on the suboptimality of $\linpess(\cD)$ constructed by Algorithm \ref{alg:pess_greedy}, which is minimax optimal up to $\beta$ and absolute constant.
+Focusing on $\mathfrak{M}$, with a different choice of the $\xi$-uncertainty quantifier tailored for $\cM$, PEVI achieves a more refined local minimax optimality.